 430-4.8 Pipe Inspection: For pipes installed under the roadway, inspection is to be conducted when backfill reaches 3 feet above the pipe crown or upon completion of placement of the stabilized subgrade.
 For pipe installed within fills, including embankments confined by walls, inspection is to be conducted when compacted embankment reaches 3 feet above the pipe crown or the finished earthwork grade as specified in the Plans.
-Prior to conducting the inspection, provide the Engineer with a video recording schedule for videoing, dewater installed pipe, and remove all silt, debris and obstructions.
+Prior to conducting the inspection, submit to the Engineer a video recording schedule for videoing, dewater installed pipe, and remove all silt, debris and obstructions.
 Submit pipe videoing and reports to the Department for review prior to the continuation of paving.

-For pipe 48 inches or less in diameter, provide the Engineer a video DVD and report using low barrel distortion video equipment with laser profile technology, non-contact video micrometer and associated software that provides:
+For pipe 48 inches or less in diameter, submit to the Engineer a video DVD and report using low barrel distortion video equipment with laser profile technology, non-contact video micrometer and associated software.
+For all pipe types, provide a Pipe Observation Summary Report for each pipe run that includes:

 - 1. Actual recorded length and width measurements of all cracks within the - 2.
-Actual recorded separation measurement of all pipe joints. - 3.
-Pipe ovality report. - 4.
-Deflection measurements and graphical diameter analysis report in terms of x and y axis.
+Actual recorded separation measurement of all rigid pipe joints. - 3.
+Detailed written observations of leaks, debris, or other damage or defects.